embox/embox/README.md

 ```

 #### Notes on Mac OS X build
 MacOS's default gcc produces Mach-O binaries, which are unusable outside from MacOS.
 Crosscompiler should be used in order to build elf.
-Checkout https://code.google.com/p/embox/source/browse/trunk/crosstool and make
+Clone https://github.com/embox/crosstool and make
 ```
 $ ./crosstool.sh i386
 ```